Visa-free entry to China – current regulations at a glance

 Entry of Tourist Groups on Cruise Ships

-Foreign tourist groups of at least two persons disembarking in China as part of a cruise ship tour may enter China without a visa for short visits organized and hosted by a Chinese travel agency.
-Visa-free entry is possible via one of the following cruise ship ports Tianjin, Dalian (Liaoning Province), Shanghai, Lianyungang (Jiangsu Province), Wenzhou and Zhoushan (Zhejiang Province), Xiamen (Fujian Province), Qingdao (Shandong Province), Guangzhou and Shenzhen (Guangdong Province), Beihai (Guangxi Zhuang Autonomous Region), Haikou and Sanya (Hainan Province).
+Foreign tourist groups of at least two persons disembarking in Mainland China as part of a cruise ship tour may enter Mainland China without a visa for short visits organized and hosted by a Chinese travel agency.
+Visa-free entry is possible via one of the following cruise ship ports in Tianjin, Dalian (Liaoning Province), Shanghai, Lianyungang (Jiangsu Province), Wenzhou and Zhoushan (Zhejiang Province), Xiamen (Fujian Province), Qingdao (Shandong Province), Guangzhou and Shenzhen (Guangdong Province), Beihai (Guangxi Zhuang Autonomous Region), Haikou and Sanya (Hainan Province).

-Foreign tourist groups must proceed to the next scheduled port and depart China on the same cruise ship as originally scheduled.
-The maximum stay in China is 15 days.
+Foreign tourist groups must proceed to the next scheduled port and depart Mainland China on the same cruise ship as originally scheduled.
+The maximum stay in Mainland China is 15 days.
 In addition, foreign tourist groups are allowed to travel within the coastal provinces and to Beijing.

 Visa on Arrival

-Foreign nationals wishing to enter the country for urgent humanitarian or business reasons, for urgent repair work or for any other important reason may apply for a visa on arrival at border checkpoints.
+Foreign nationals wishing to enter Mainland China for urgent humanitarian or business reasons, for urgent repair work or for any other important reason may apply for a visa on arrival at border checkpoints.
 In addition to the passport, documents confirming the authorization of the competent authorities to issue a visa on arrival and other documents supporting and proving the purpose of entry must be presented.
 A visa on arrival allows a single entry and is valid for a maximum of 30 days.

 Our Opinion